The ten amazing characteristics of resilient children to ignite your resiliency

 I believe that humour often puts the magnitude of change in perspective.

-This laughter helps a resilient management group to rise above adversity.
+This laughter helps a corporate wellness program to rise above adversity.

 And, bounce back with new energy.